bakerkretzmar/movements-of-movements/content/collections/pages/home.md

         text: 'the editor'
       -
         type: text
-        text: ' and series contributors.
-Here you may order books, read reviews, find out about related events that are coming up, '
+        text: ' and contributors.
+Here you may order books, read reviews, learn about related events, ' -
-      -
         type: text
         marks: